aniket-mish/tags/README.md

 ## Design

 I'm building an ML service that detects emotions.
 The motivation behind this project is to learn about distributed ML patterns, Ray, MLOps, and LLMs.
-I'm using Streamlit as a frontend framework, FastAPI for building APIs, MLFlow for experiment tracking, etc.
+I'm using Gradio as a frontend framework, FastAPI for building APIs, MLFlow for experiment tracking, etc.

 ## Setup